Dill1027/Academic-Scheduler/README.md

 The 3rd Manager is responsible for timetable management:
 - Creating and editing timetables for both students and lecturers. 🗓️
 - Ensuring that there are no conflicts in scheduling. ❌
-- Managing room allocations and ensuring that each event has an appropriate location. 🏫📍
+- Managing venu allocations and ensuring that each event has an appropriate location. 🏫📍

 ## Installation 🛠️